ElectricNightOwl/ArmSwinger/README.md

 ### Raycast Settings
 #####Ground Ray Layer Mask
-Layers that ArmSwinger will consider 'the ground' when determining Y movement of the play space and when calculating out of bounds.
+Layers that ArmSwinger will consider 'the ground' when determining Y movement of the play space and when calculating angle-based prevention methods.

 Set all terrain, ground, and walls in your scene to a layer listed in this mask.
 If you are using Wall Clipping Prevention, these surfaces should also have a collider configured.